Are you ready to short sell your home?

 What is a short sale?
-A short sale happens when the amount of the outstanding loans is greater than the value of the home.
-This could be caused by many factors, but most often is a result of a rapidly declining real estate market.
+A short sale happens when the value of a home is less than what is owned.
+This can be caused by many factors, but most often is a result of a rapidly declining housing market.

-First, figure out the true market value of your property.
-Since hiring a licensed appraiser may not fit your already tight budget, a qualified local real estate agent that knows the current conditions of the Jacksonville real estate market is the best way to get a reliable idea of your home's value.
+First, determine the true market value of your property.
+Since paying for a licensed appraiser may not work with your already tight budget, an experienced local real estate agent that knows the current conditions of the Jacksonville real estate market is a smart way to get an accurate estimate of your home's value.

-Next, determine your closing costs.
-My experience has taught me to account for fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.
+Next, calculate your closing costs.
+My work in this area means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.

 Finally, call your lender and tell them of the situation.
-They may even have a specific team that deals with short sales.
-Ask about their exact process.
-Some lenders will be more willing to work with you than others.
-They may be able to lessen the amount owed or make other arrangements.
-Your lender will have to give approval for the final sale.
+They may even have a dedicated team that manages short sales.
+Ask about their specific steps.
+Some lenders will be more able to work with you than others.
+They may be able to decrease your loan principal or make other arrangements.
+Your lender will have to agree to the final sale.